joe-lage/genesis_hacks/README.md

 genesis_hacks
 =============

-This is where I keep my hacks and what not to the Genesis Framework for WordPress
+This is where I keep my hacks and what not for the Genesis Framework for WordPress